-Internet technology is leading a technological revolution in Content Marketing, which greatly changes the way an enterprise from knowing their clients to the overall marketing strategy establishing.
+Internet technology is leading a technological revolution in Content Marketing, which greatly changes the way an enterprise from knowing its clients to the overall marketing strategy establishing.

-This shall be the most comprehensive guide for marketers, without any prior programming knowledge, to leverage data scraping to drive their Content Marketing.
-We are going to talk about two things: Content marketing & Data Scraping.
-The questions we will address are:
+This shall be the most explicit guideline for non-tech marketers, without any prior programming knowledge, to leverage data scraping to drive their Content Marketing.
+In this article, we are going to talk about two things: Content Marketing & Data Scraping.

 What is Content Marketing?